Welcome

 Answer:

-The order must include: (1) case heading and parties, (2) hearing date and judge's name, (3) who appeared for each side, (4) clear and unambiguous recitals of what the court has ordered, (5) where appropriate, the return date for directions, (6) statements as to costs, and (7) the judge’s signature or court seal.
+The order must include: (1) case heading and parties, (2) hearing date and judge's name, (3) who appeared for each side, (4) clear and unambiguous operative terms in numbered paragraphs, (5) where appropriate, a return date (for without-notice injunctions), (6) any undertakings (including damages), (7) statements as to costs and timeframe for payment, and (8) the judge’s signature or court seal.

 Exam Warning